🏢 Halo Organisations Multi-tenancy, included

 Configured in the UI — not in code

 New organisations are created through Halo's admin interface.
 No scripting, no architectural planning, no test environments required before go-live.
-Set it up.
-Go live.
-Add more organisations as needed.
+A built-in Organisational Chart gives admins a live view of all Agents, Teams, and Departments across the instance.

 💷